-Four chapters has God asking Job to explain, if he can, the intricacies of this world and he lets him know that if he is capable of this, then he can surely save himself.
+Four chapters have God asking Job to explain if he can, the intricacies of this world and he lets him know that if he is capable of this, then he can surely save himself.

 God says to Job: “…Then I myself will admit to you that your own right hand can save you.”
 Job 40:14

 Friend, we are incapable of saving our selves.
 The empty promises of self-help are whispers from the serpent telling us we can be like God.